 We (I) decided it was time to take official family photos before leaving on our 2-year adventure abroad.
 They would be a great way to mark our family pre-adventure, and could double as Mother’s Day gifts to the women who would be saddest not to see us regularly anymore.
 Besides, most of our family pictures were selfies, so it really was time to finally see that we have legs.

-Since these pictures were meant to capture our adventurous spirit, we planned on the photo shoot being filled with our favorite outdoor and travel gear.
-We borrowed my sister’s SUV and stuffed it with bikes, paddles, skateboards, rock climbing gear, a snowboard, and our son’s orange suitcase.
+Since our pictures were meant to capture our adventurous spirit, we designed our photo shoot set to be filled with our favorite outdoor and travel gear.
+We borrowed my sister’s SUV and stuffed it with 2 bikes, kayaking paddles, skateboards, rock climbing gear, a snowboard, and our son’s orange suitcase.

-My idea was great, but the reality had to be flexible (as reality so often is.)
+My ideas were great, but the reality had to be flexible (as reality so often is.)